 The 12-century saw it being further developed by the Almohads.
 Even now you can find the 9km red earth wall built during the Almoravid rule.
 It became came under the Saadian Empire of Ahmed El Arj in the 16th century.
 They build many impressive buildings and tombs which have been well preserved.

-Later on it was conquered by the Sultan of Alaouits- Moulay Ismail.
-1917 saw it being governed by Pasha El Glaoui under the French rule.
-In 1956 it was taken over by King Mohammed V but after his death the fortunes were confiscated.
+Later on, it was conquered by the Sultan of Alaouits- Moulay Ismail.
+1917 saw it being governed by Pasha El Glaoui under French rule.
+In 1956 it was taken over by King Mohammed V but after his death, the fortunes were confiscated.

-Later on the capital was shifted to Rabat and Marrakech became a provincial capital.
-It is now the capital of Marrakech Tensift el Haouz region with an area of 31,160kms.
+After, the capital was shifted to Rabat and Marrakech became a provincial capital.
+It is now the capital of Marrakech Tensift el Haouz region with an area of 31,160 km.